“We are proud to be part of such a unique project.” Ronny van ’t Oever, CEO and founder Micronit

 The European Space Agency (ESA) started project ATHENA a couple of years ago.
 The project aims to study very hot and energetic phenomena in the universe by using the ATHENA X-ray Telescope.
-It’s ESA’s second major mission and part of their Cosmic Vision program.
-It has a planned launch date for 2028.
-With the ATHENA X-ray telescope scientists hope to answer two big scientific questions:
+This is ESA’s second major mission and part of their Cosmic Vision program.
+It has a planned launch date for 2031.
+With the ATHENA X-ray telescope, scientists hope to answer two big scientific questions:

 It is expected that ATHENA will do observations for at least five, but possibly even ten years.
 The telescope will have two instruments: a camera-cum spectrometer (X-ray Integral Field Unit, X-IFU) and a wide-area camera (Wide Field Imager, WFI).